Hafsa077/GitDemo/README.md

 # GitDemo

 Practicing using git and github.
 <br>
-This repositoruy contains files from the AddressBook Project.
+This repositoruy contains files from my First Git Project.